yxj0312/react-redux-tutorial/README.md

 You can follow the [Redux duck](https://github.com/erikras/ducks-modular-redux) convention if you want, it keeps every Redux related piece in a single file.

+### Connecting React with Redux

+You will use connect with two or three arguments depending on the use case:

+- a mapStateToProps function (you can name it also "select")
+- a mapDispatchToProps function